-As with any insurance claim, you NEVER want to go into a claim with GEICO on your own without the proper legal tools.
-Most people assume that GEICO is a consumer-friendly company—largely in part to their commercials—but GEICO doesn’t bring in billions of dollars each year through generously paying valid claims.
-Instead, GEICO is run by shrewd business executives who know how to make a profit.
-This means making a profit involves reducing the payouts to deserving claimants!
+As with any insurance claim, you NEVER want to go into a claim with GEICO on your own without the proper legal team.
+Most people assume that GEICO is a consumer-friendly company—largely in part to their commercials—but GEICO didn’t accumulate $27 billion in assets through generously paying valid claims.
+Instead, GEICO is run by shrewd business executives who know how to make a profit (and pay themselves handsomely— in a recent year, the average GEICO executive made $230,152, and its CEO made $12.4 million!).
+Making a profit to sustain these salary levels and their advertising budget REQUIRES reducing the payouts to deserving claimants.

-If you need to file a claim with GEICO, call a law firm that has successfully handled HUNDREDS claims with GEICO in the past—and has insider knowledge of how this company handles their claims.
-The legal staff of Stewart J. Guss, Attorney at Law, are extremely familiar with the GEICO claims process.
-Our team of lawyers and legal professionals are here to help injured auto accident victims through this process.
-Please contact our office today at (800) 898-4877 or contact us now by .
-Remember, you don’t pay us until we’ve WON your case, so you have NOTHING to lose by calling us now!
+If you need to file a claim with GEICO, call a law firm that has successfully handled MANY of claims with GEICO in the past—and has insider knowledge of how this company handles their claims.
+The lawyers and legal professionals of Stewart J. Guss, Attorney at Law, are extremely familiar with the GEICO claims process.
+Our team is here to help injured auto accident victims through this process.
+We’re open 24 hours a day, 7 days a week, so contact our office right now at 800-898-4877 or submit your claim for evaluation now by CLICKING HERE.
+Remember, you don’t pay us unless and until we’ve WON your case, so you have NOTHING to lose by calling us now!

 SECRET #1—NEVER GIVE THEM A RECORDED STATEMENT!

 It is almost standard procedure these days for insurance adjusters to ask that you answer questions or give a statement about the accident while being recorded.
 Know that you DO NOT have to do this and our attorneys STRONGLY ADVISE against it.